A video of our community from 2019

 What is Rubha Phoil?

 Rubha Phoil is home for a small regenerative culture community and permaculture project.
-This is currently the primary project of Earth Ways CIC.
 Here, our community members and visitors will find opportunities to rest, heal and build resilience.
 Visitors leave Rubha Phoil with the knowledge and inspiration to use nature, permaculture and community to become a part of the solution.
 Permaculture is more than a sustainable option.
 At Rubha Phoil, we see permaculture as a system to live wholesomely and in abundance.

 Here, the ethics of permaculture are woven into every aspect of the rock.
 These ethics are: